 This plant is popularly known as Turkey berry in many places.
 However, it is called Susumba in Jamaica.

-Benefits of Susumba Bus Tea: Susumba bush tea is made from the plant’s leaves.
+Benefits of Susumba Leaf Tea: Susumba bush tea is made from the plant’s leaves.
 Sometimes the flowers are used as well.

 Susumba bush tea is taken to relieve coughs and colds.
 Even young children suffering from symptms of the common cold are cmade to drink Susumba bush tea.